MichalSalek/Fullstack-app-ReactJS-NodeJS-MySQL/README.md

 --- ---
-# Fullstack application
+# FullStack application
 ### Stack:  ReactJS ⚛️ + NodeJS 🚀 + SQL db 📙
 #### How does this repository work?
 - Here is the main repository with submodules.
-- Whenever, on any subrepo you'll going to git push, then bash script will update the main repo with newests commits.
+- Whenever, on any sub-repository you'll going to git push, then bash script will update the main repo with newests commits.
 - This way allows to have several projects in cross with auto update the main boilerplate with each modules.
 --- ---
 #### How to run the app in dev mode?
+- Duplicate `environment.example.js` file and call it like `environment.js`.
+You can find it in `src/common/environment` directory.
-Create a localhost database with configuration like this:
+- Create a localhost database with configuration like this:
 ```
 host: "localhost",
 user: "root",